ExpressionEngine/ExpressionEngine-User-Guide/source/urls/template_routes.rst

 Once you set a Template Route you can access the template by the URL you set.
-You can still access the template from the default group/template URL, but the segment variables will not be available.
+You can still access the template from the default group/template URL, but the template route variables such as {segment:variable} will not be available in your template.

 This is a URL segment with no rules, you can use any alpha-numeric string for variable::